How To Keep Beach Sand Out Of Your RV

 Rinse off your feet

 If you wore flip-flops or went barefoot, you will want to thoroughly wash off your feet before stepping back in your RV.
-Use a portable showerhead or a water bottle to wash off your feet, hands, and gear.
+Use a portable showerhead or a water bottle to wash sand off your feet, hands, and gear.

 Take your shoes off and leave them at the door